Top Secret Volume vs Dataset Checking

 The following table shows how volume access authorizations affect an ACID's request to access a data set on that volume:

-Be aware of VSAM datasets where the VOLUME passed is the volume where the catalog resides and NOT where the dataset resides.
+Note: VSAM datasets where the VOLUME check passed is the volume where the catalog resides and NOT where the dataset resides.

 TSS ADD(msca) VOL(*ALL*(G))